Scroll for Our Latest Notices:

 We welcome you to the World War II Legacy Foundation!

-Origins of the World War II Legacy Foundation, Inc.
+Origin of the World War II Legacy Foundation, Inc.

 Collaboration of a Common Mission Leads to a New Organization